-A study by Dr Jody Gookin at the North Carolina State University (who has performed most of the work on this infection in cats) identified that ronidazole and tinadazole (antibiotics similar but not the same as metronidazole) have some have efficacy against T. foetus infection in cats (JVIM, 2006;20:536; Am J Vet Res, 2007; 68:1085), and that ronidazole is more effective than tinadazole.
-Ronidazole appears to be relatively safe, although a small number of patients have developed neurological signs e.g. twitching and seizures, which have resolved on stopping the drug.
-The neurological signs are similar to those seen in some kittens, or cats with liver disease, when they are given standard or high doses of metronidazole.
+A study by Dr Jody Gookin at the North Carolina State University (who has performed most of the work on this infection in cats) identified that ronidazole and tinadazole (antibiotics similar but not the same as metronidazole) have some efficacy against T. foetus infection in cats (JVIM, 2006;20:536; Am J Vet Res, 2007; 68:1085), and that ronidazole is more effective than tinadazole.
+Ronidazole appears to be relatively safe, although a small number of patients have developed neurological signs eg, twitching and seizures, which have resolved on stopping the drug.
+The neurological signs are similar to those seen in some kittens or cats with liver disease, when they are given standard or high doses of metronidazole.
 However, ronidazole is not licensed for use in cats; it should only be used with caution and with informed, signed, owner consent.
-Initial studies suggested that a dose of 30-50mg/kg once to twice daily for two weeks is capable of both resolving clinical signs and potentially eradicating the T. foetus but can be associated with neurological side effects, plus occasional lethargy and/or vomiting.
-Therefore, we now recommend 20-30mg/kg once daily for two weeks, which should be reduced for young kittens, or cats with hepatopathy to 10mg/kg once daily for two weeks.
+Initial studies suggested that a dose of 30-50mg/kg once to twice daily for two weeks is capable of both resolving clinical signs and potentially eradicating T. foetus but it can also be associated with neurological side effects, plus occasional lethargy and/or vomiting.
+Therefore, we now recommend 20-30mg/kg once daily for two weeks, which should be reduced for young kittens or cats with hepatopathy to 10mg/kg once daily for two weeks.
 To ensure that each kitten receives the correct dose, and so reduce the risk of side effects, it is important to weigh the kittens prior to ordering the reformulated capsules.
 The bitterness of the powder means that it must be placed in capsules prior to administration.
 For the same reason it is important not to split tablets or open capsules and sprinkle the contents on food.

 In addition to treating with ronidazole, we recommend giving a probiotic or a synbiotic for four weeks starting on the same day as the ronidazole treatment.
 Our pilot study using Protexin Pro-Kolin Enterogenic™ in conjunction with ronidazole resulted in significantly fewer recurrences.